jmschp/mosh-ultimate-git-course/04 Branching (76m)/14- Undoing a Faulty Merge.md

 ![Merge commit](./images/14-01.png "Merge commit")

 With the reset command we will move both pointers to the last commit before the merge.
+And remove the merge commit.

 ![Parent merge commit](./images/14-02.png "Parent merge commit")